dimensigon/tibero-docker/README.md

 Do you want to create your own machine, register in [support.tmaxsoft.com](https://support.tmaxsoft.com) and claim your own trial license.

-It lasts for 6 months for each hostname required.
-You can require the same hostname multiple times.

 The license inside the container is not meant for distribution, sale or resale.
 All rights are reserved to Dimensigon.

 ## For Support